NusDivad/Crypto-Accelerator/README.md

 Gateware is the configuration of the FPGA, which in this project is done in Verilog.
 We have written Verilog code to implement an AES-256 encryption module.
 This module has a configurable number of AES blocks to be able to prioritize speed or area when performing GCM in parallel.

 ### AES
-Also known as Rijndael, David TODO: description of AES steps

 ![image of AES steps](https://upload.wikimedia.org/wikipedia/commons/9/98/Aes_round_function-new.svg)

 ### GCM
-David TODO: description of GCM steps

 ![image of GCM steps](https://upload.wikimedia.org/wikipedia/commons/thumb/2/25/GCM-Galois_Counter_Mode_with_IV.svg/500px-GCM-Galois_Counter_Mode_with_IV.svg.png)